 Finally, consumers are also more sceptical than ever due to the growth of fake news (and the new ‘deep fake’ trend).
 The number of options of goods for purchase have increased exponentially and, since customers are often purchasing directly online, they cannot inspect quality firsthand (this is obviously less of a concern if the business is providing a service).

 Where do your target customers hang out?
-Advertise there!

 Since there are so many channels and platforms that customers can browse, brands must target the locations that have the biggest impact on their purchase decision making process and where they are spending the most time.
 Consider the following: